ACTFL 2015 Conference Report

-For the third year in a row, all Language Resource Centers shared exhibitor space due to the reduced funding all units are operating under.
-This year, NALRC shared a booth with NMELC, CeLCAR, NEALRC, and CERCLL.
-John Adeika arrived on Thursday, November 21 to set up the NALRC booth, including helping the other LRCs with their booth set-up.
-For its share of promotional materials being displayed, the NALRC brought hardcopies of the latest edition of ULIMI (the annual news bulletin), the newly developed text (Nanu Jáng Wolof) and brochures (Ibibio, Idoma, Ijaw, Tonga, Lango, TIV, etc about sixteen of them.
+For the fourth year in a row, all Language Resource Centers shared exhibitor space due to the reduced funding all units are operating under.
+This year, NALRC shared booth with other LRC Centers.
+For its share of promotional materials being displayed, the NALRC brought hardcopies of the latest edition of ULIMI (the annual news bulletin), the newly developed brochures (Bamileke, Berber, Bassa, Chokwe, Ebira,Sepedi, etc about sixteen of them.
 Other old material resources were also show cased.

 Booth Visitors and Dissemination

-During the conference, the attendees and visitors, mostly foreign language teachers and scholars, visiting the LRC booths were excited as the listen to the mission and scope of the NALRC work and its achievements.
+During the conference, the attendees and visitors, mostly foreign language teachers and scholars, visiting the LRC booths were excited as they listen to the mission and scope of the NALRC work and its achievements.
 Many visitors were very interested in the work that NALRC does and picked up some of the brochures.
 A number of them also bought some of our language resource materials at a conference discounted rate.
 The most spectacular thing about this year's NALRC exhibition booth is the overwhelming expression of "WOW, Great, Wonderful.
 Keep it up, Where have you been?, etc " when they come around to the center's booth.
 In short, we had a lot of traffic in flow to our both and people their total satisfaction with NALRC works.

-Overall, the networking with LRCs and other language scholars, as well as the opportunity to disseminate information about the center to language teachers and enthusiasts made this trip another successful outreach experience.
+Overall, networking with other LRCs, language scholars, and enthusiasts made this trip another successful outreach experience.

-NARLC presence at the conference was felt as the center was able to enhance the existent networkand new bonds and collaboration were formed particularly for the development of more other African Language instruction materials.
-It was another successful ACTFL conference, and the center is already looking forward to the 2015 ACTFL Convention to be held at San Diego Convention Center from November 20-22, 2014.
+NARLC presence at the conference was felt as the center was able to enhance the existent network and new bonds and collaboration were formed particularly for the development of more other African Language instruction materials.
+It was another successful ACTFL conference, and the center is already looking forward to the 2016 ACTFL Convention to be held in Boston from November 18-20, 2016.